iamValen/media-downloader/README.md

 # To-do
 - [X] Handle better errors
-- [ ] Frontend Warning to use only public/unlisted and explain that it creates folders: artist/album
+- [X] Frontend Warning to use only public/unlisted and explain that it creates folders: artist/album

-- [ ] Login - PAT
+- [ ] Login - PAT/JWT ?
-- [ ] Log file
 - [ ] Ditch links and make it search
 - [ ] Recommend music based on input/profile

+- [ ] Logs